-NERACOOS has recently launched new THREDDS and ERDDAP servers to access real-time and highest QA/QC historic observations from NERACOOS data partners.
+NERACOOS has THREDDS and ERDDAP servers to access real-time and highest QA/QC historic observations from NERACOOS data partners.
 We will be actively adding data to this resource from observation and modeling data.

 The THREDDS Data Server (TDS) is a web server that provides metadata and data access for scientific datasets, using a variety of remote data access protocols.